 Since doing the initial calculations I have applied the FVR (Fan Value Ratio) to a few other headliners.
 I found that the “Fan Worth” numbers, for the most part, ring true.

 You might want to try it on a few of your favourite entertainers and see how they stack up.

-And if you are working in the industry, do the calculation on yourself.
+And if you are working in the industry, do the calculation for yourself.
 See how your fan numbers correlate with how you are doing from a commercial standpoint.

 But think of it.
 Are there better guitarists playing their music out there that none of us has ever heard of?
 Chances are there is, it could be you.

 It is just that Angus and AC/DC decided that they would promote themselves – what do you think the school uniform is all about anyway?